Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Applications

-To summarize : \begin{itemize} \item The Hilbert space where we consider the graph signal or the distribution of the sampled graph signal has an influence on the performance rates of the reconstruction of the graph signal.
-In the example discussed in the current section, we obtain better performances when we consider the Hilbert space of the graph signals associated to the measure corresponding to the sampling probability. \item The construction of graph filters based on the random walk operator yields better performance rates than filters based on the adjacency matrix. \item The choice of the parameter $\alpha$ in the convex combination between $\mathbf{P}$ and $\mathbf{P}^{*}$ has an influence on the performance rates.
-In the example discussed in the current section, the optimal convex combination $\mathbf{P}$ and $\mathbf{P}^{*}$ (resp. $\mathbf{T}$ and $\mathbf{T}^{*}$) is rather forward than backward with one exception. \end{itemize}
+To summarize : \begin{itemize} \item Both the Hilbert space where we choose for the graph signal and the sampling distribution impact the performance.
+For the example presented here, we obtain better performance when we consider the Hilbert space whose measure corresponds to the sampling probability. \item Graph filters based on the random walk operator yield better performance than those based on the adjacency matrix. \item The choice of the parameter $\alpha$ in the convex combination between $\mathbf{P}$ and $\mathbf{P}^{*}$ has an influence on the performance.
+For the example presented here, the optimal convex combination of $\mathbf{P}$ and $\mathbf{P}^{*}$ (resp. $\mathbf{T}$ and $\mathbf{T}^{*}$) always involves more the forward random walk ($\mathbf{P}$) than the backward random walk $\mathbf{P}^{*}$, except in one case. \end{itemize}